top of page

 Editions, Printings & Impressions

+One of the most misunderstood aspects of books is the concept of edition.
 An edition refers to all copies of a book printed from substantially the same setting of type.
 Within an edition, there may be multiple printings (also called impressions), produced as demand requires.

 Key concepts include: